TysonStanley/tysonstanley.github.io/_posts/2018-02-11-r_dissertation.md

 A few days ago I announced that I had completed the requirements for a PhD in Quantitative Psychology and (maybe more interestingly) that I had written my entire dissertation in Rmarkdown.
+It was more of a shoutout to
+@RStudio but the interest in how I did it was exciting.

 <blockquote class="twitter-tweet" data-lang="en">
 <p lang="en" dir="ltr">